 Additionally, AMBERS introduced an Endorsement Procedure that captures ongoing assurance mechanisms aimed at ensuring that the endorsed ratings comply with the required standards.
-This procedure was subsequently updated in December 2020 to set out the process for endorsing ratings into the UK.
+This procedure, which sets out the process for endorsing ratings into the UK, was last updated in October 2024.